 Why extract text from a PDF?

-Sometimes you just need the words — to paste into a document, translate the content, run it through a grammar checker, feed it into a spreadsheet, or search and edit it in a text editor.
-PDFs lock up text inside their format.
-The extract tool pulls it all out in seconds, cleanly formatted and ready to use.
+Sometimes you just need the words — to paste into a document, translate the content, feed it into a grammar checker, analyze it in a spreadsheet, run it through an AI tool, or search and edit it in a text editor.
+PDFs lock text inside their format structure.
+The extract tool pulls all of it out in seconds, cleanly formatted and ready to use.

-- Copy the extracted text or download it as a .txt file
+- Copy the extracted text from the screen, or download it as a .txt file

 Does it work on password-protected PDFs?

-If the PDF has an owner password that restricts copying, you'll need to remove the password first, then extract the text.
+If the PDF has an owner password that restricts copying, use Remove Password first, then extract the text.
+The entire workflow — remove password → extract text — takes about a minute.

 Common uses for PDF text extraction

-- Research — extract content from papers and reports to quote or cite
+- Research — extract content from papers and reports to quote, cite, or analyze

-- Translation — paste extracted text into Google Translate or DeepL
+- Translation — paste extracted text into DeepL or Google Translate

 - Data processing — pull table data from financial PDFs into spreadsheets